Caua726/CadDistrib/README-EN.md

 ### Windows
 #### Executable:
-You can go to the [Releases](https://github.com/Caua726/CadDistrib/releases) and download the current version.
-After downloading, just run it.
-The program will open without installing anything but will save all files in the folder `%temp%/CadDistrib`.
-Do not delete this folder to keep your data.
+You can go to the [Releases](https://github.com/Caua726/CadDistrib/releases) and download the current version `importacao-e-venda.exe`.
+After downloading that, just run it.
+The program will open without installing anything but will save all files in the foldezr `%temp%/CadDistrib`.
+Do not delete this folder if you want keep your data.

 #### Install:
 To install, download the `Windows.7z` file from the [Releases](https://github.com/Caua726/CadDistrib/releases).
 After extracting it with 7zip, the installer will be located in the extracted folder.

 ### Linux
 Currently, only the AppImage format is available.
-You can download it from the [Releases](https://github.com/Caua726/CadDistrib/releases).
+You can download it from the [Releases](https://github.com/Caua726/CadDistrib/releases). so...
+Still in development.

 ### MacOS
 Still in development.